 PECs Nerve Block

-Until recently, patients having anterior chest procedures involving the pectoral muscles such as breast reconstruction had only two regional anesthetic choices for intraoperative and postoperative pain control.
-These included the thoracic epidural and, more commonly the thoracic paravertebral block.
-Since many of these reconstructive cases are done on an outpatient basis, the epidural approach is considerably less desirable and may pose significant risk to the patient.
+Until recently, patients undergoing anterior chest wall procedures involving the pectoral muscles—such as breast reconstruction—had limited regional anesthesia options for intraoperative and postoperative pain management.
+These options primarily included thoracic epidural anesthesia and, more commonly, thoracic paravertebral blocks.
+Given that many of these reconstructive procedures are now performed on an outpatient basis, thoracic epidural anesthesia has become a less favorable choice due to its invasive nature and the potential for increased patient risk.

 Saphenous Nerve Block

-The saphenous nerve block is a useful adjunct to the variety of sciatic blocks that are described.
-It covers the strip of innervation along the medial portion of the calf.
-The saphenous nerve is a terminal portion of the femoral nerve.
-It is purely sensory in nature.
-The motor innervation of the lower leg is primarily produced by the distal branches of the sciatic nerve.
-The saphenous nerve branches from the larger femoral nerve about half the distance of the femurs total length.
+The saphenous nerve block serves as a valuable adjunct to the various sciatic nerve block techniques, providing targeted sensory coverage to the medial aspect of the lower leg and calf.
+The saphenous nerve is a terminal, purely sensory branch of the femoral nerve.
+In contrast, motor innervation to the lower leg is predominantly supplied by the distal branches of the sciatic nerve.
+The saphenous nerve typically branches from the femoral nerve approximately midway along the length of the femur.

 Popliteal Nerve Block